A) Jesus’ death—the ransom for us

 His aim was our freedom:

-Jesus answered them, “Truly, truly, I say to you, everyone who commits sin is the slave of sin… So if the Son makes you free, you will be free indeed.”
-(John 8:34+36)
+Jesus answered them, “Truly, truly, I say to you, everyone who commits sin is a slave to sin.… So if the Son sets you free, you will be free indeed.”
+(John 8:34,36)

 Jesus viewed his death as serving this aim.
 That is why he called his death a “ransom for many”.
 In antiquity, when somebody wished to liberate a slave, he had to pay a ransom.
 Jesus died for our freedom.
 That is why his death is a ransom for us.
-Trying to determine who the ransom is paid to – God or Satan – misses the point, taking the metaphor literally and misunderstanding the intention of the statement.
-When God “purchased”[2] his people Israel out of slavery in Egypt, the question did not arise as to whom the price was paid to.
+Trying to determine who the ransom is paid to—God or Satan—misses the point, taking the metaphor literally and misunderstanding the intention of the statement.
+When God “purchased“2 his people Israel out of slavery in Egypt, the question did not arise as to whom the price was paid to.

 In Psalm 49:15 the psalmist prays: